 ITEMS IN AFP WITH KEYWORD:

-A man presented with a lesion on his right index finger that had been growing gradually for a couple of years.
+A patient presented with a painless, slow-growing lesion on her finger that had been present for several years.

 A patient presented with a red, slightly raised papule on the anterior chest wall.

 Topical corticosteroids are an essential tool for treating inflammatory skin conditions.
 These medications are classified by strength and the risk of adverse effects.
 The quantity prescribed depends on the duration of treatment, the frequency of application, the skin location, and the total surface area treated.

 A patient presented with a small, firm nodule on the volar aspect of the interphalangeal joint of the left thumb.

 A patient presented with a facial rash that was initially painless but developed a burning sensation.